-John Schultz has served as Superintendent of Hopkins Public Schools since 2006.
-John spent the first 13 years of his career teaching junior high science.
-During this time he also had opportunities to teach students with special needs and adjudicated youth.
-In 1999, John entered school leadership, and served as the associate principal of Eden Prairie High School, as well as Director of Teaching and Learning for the Hopkins Public Schools.
+John currently serves as the Metropolitan Educational Services Unit (Metro ECSU).
+John Schultz has served as Superintendent in both Hopkins and Edina Public Schools.
+He spent the first 13 years of his career teaching junior high science and had opportunities to teach students with special needs and adjudicated youth.
+In 1999, John entered school leadership, and has served as a Science Curriculum Coordinator, associate principal, and Director of Teaching and Learning.

 John is passionate about providing children a dynamic and engaging school experience.
-As Superintendent, he is committed to engaging the diverse Hopkins community in the education of its citizens and developing a culture of innovation for all students and staff within the system.
-John works closely with his leadership team to build efficiencies in the school system so that resources can be maximized for student learning.
+As Superintendent, he is committed to engaging communities in education and developing a culture of innovation for all students and staff.
+John works closely with leadership teams to build efficiencies so resources can be maximized for student learning.

 Dr. Karen Orcutt

-Karen Orcutt has been superintendent of Orono Schools since July 2005.
+Karen Orcutt served as superintendent of Orono Schools from 2005-2021.
 Prior to superintendent she served as assistant superintendent, director of curriculum and instruction and special services director.
-Orcutt graduated from the University of Minnesota in Communication Disorders and obtained a masters degree in speech pathology and audio logy.
+Orcutt graduated from the University of Minnesota in Communication Disorders and obtained a Master’s degree in speech pathology and audio logy.
 She began her career as a Speech Language Pathologist in both school and hospital settings.
 She pursued further study in educational leadership and completed a doctoral degree in 2000.
 Orcutt has taught university courses in educational leadership and curriculum.
 She has a range of experience in workshops on educational leadership and resiliency.

 In 2008 Orcutt was the recipient of the Richard Green Scholars award for her past and current research in the characteristics of resiliency in educational leadership.
 Karen is passionate about qualitative research in educational leadership and continues her study of leadership capacities.
 She is a part of the superintendent institute for further engagement and commitment to research in the field of educational leadership.